 Moffitt Cancer Center is proud to lead the way in small intestine cancer research.
 Our scientists and clinicians are working continually to learn more about how the condition develops, and how to best treat it.
 In recognition of our progress, we’ve earned the distinction of being named a Comprehensive Cancer Center by the National Cancer Institute.
 Moffitt has helped thousands of patients fight cancer and lead better-quality lives.

-If you'd like to learn more about small intestine cancer causes, the experts at Moffitt can answer your questions and provide further information.
+If you're experiencing symptoms or would simply like to learn more about small intestine cancer causes, the experts at Moffitt can answer your questions and provide further information.
 Call 1-888-663-3488 or complete a new patient registration form online.
 No referrals are required.